ImroBr/phamwiki/draft_STPA.md

 ## See also
-For a more thorough description of the System-Theoretic Process Analysis method, see the [STPA Handbook](http://psas.scripts.mit.edu/home/get_file.php?name=STPA_handbook.pdf).
+For a more thorough description of the System-Theoretic Process Analysis method including examples and use-cases, see the [STPA Handbook](http://psas.scripts.mit.edu/home/get_file.php?name=STPA_handbook.pdf).

 ## References